BMC Helix Subscriber Information

 What if I need to change my logic in a customization after a service update but before it goes into production?

 BMC SaaS Operations supports minor adjustments made to customizations as a part of the service update process.
 If a significant change to logic is required, you should work with BMC SaaS Operations to understand the impact.
 If a major change to the customized code is required, you can choose to implement it on an "as-is" basis, implement a small workaround, or disable the customized code.
 Any major changes to the customization can then be scheduled for implementation after the service update through the regular change control process.
-For more information, see BMC-Helix-Upgrade-policy.
+For more information, see BMC-Helix-Update-policy.

 Does BMC Helix support 2-way SSL for the inbound REST API/Web Service traffic?